rxmxndai/Water-Billing-System-HCK/README.md

-# Water-Billing-System-HCK
+# Water-Billing-System-HCK <br>
-This is a water billing system to generate bills.
+This is a water billing system to generate bills. <br>
-Admin can perform crud operation on user data and print invoice User can print the invoice and change their info
+Admin can perform crud operation on user data and print invoice. <br>
+User can print the invoice and change their info. <br>
+Database used: MySQL <br>